The Scoop on Agents

 These are just a few of the many issues covered by contracts.

 After a preliminary discussion about an author’s preferences, the agent goes back to the publisher with requests.
 Each publisher has certain clauses they will not change (called boilerplates), but most are flexible within reason.
-It’s a give and take, and I know where I can give, as does an editor.
+It’s a give and take, and we know where we can give, as does an editor/publisher.
 Remember, your agent works for you and should be communicating regularly and often through the negotiation process.
 Authors have the final say on what we accept or reject.
-I will give my opinion when I think we have obtained the best possible deal.
+We will give our opinion when we think we have obtained the best possible deal.
 Once a deal is set, on average it takes two to three months from verbal agreement to signed contracts and the first advance check.
 All of these are factors to consider, discuss, and negotiate.
 A good agent will then work with you and on your behalf through all stages of the publishing process, not just the sale and contract negotiation.
-They are your advocate for all issues and concerns.
+Your agent is your advocate for all issues and concerns.

 Building Your Relationship

-I continually work with both already established authors and new voices to develop ideas.
+We continually work with both already established authors and new voices to develop ideas.
 These ideas either originate from an author or they start out as a concept that a publisher has initiated.
 Agents are often called to find “the right author for a project.”
 Make sure your agent knows all your areas of expertise.
 Knowledge of the industry, editors and publishing houses, as well as key trends are the significant areas of expertise that an agent lends to your project.
 Advice, recommendations, inspiration, and consolation are also necessary components of a strong author-agent relationship.
-I think of myself as a combination pitch woman, negotiator, and mother — which includes nurturing and nagging!
+Think of your agent as a combination pitch woman, negotiator, and parent — which includes nurturing and nagging!
 Find the person you work best with, someone who is accessible, responsive, and reliable; and most of all, someone you trust.